intersystems/InterSystems-IRIS-Smart-Factory-Starter-Pack/README.md

 PostMan projects to get started quickly with this project

 ## Python
-This solution uses the python gateway with the free OPC-UA library [link] https://github.com/FreeOpcUa/opcua-asyncio
+This solution uses the Intersystems Python Gateway [link] https://openexchange.intersystems.com/package/PythonGateway with the free OPC-UA library [link] https://github.com/FreeOpcUa/opcua-asyncio

-# Getting
+# Getting started

+1. Install the InterSystems Python Gateway [link] https://openexchange.intersystems.com/package/PythonGateway
+2. Install the InterSystems classes.
+This can be easily done by using this tool [link] https://github.com/gertjanklein/iris-export-builder
+3. Install the python code in a directory / virtual environment on your machine and get the requirements by running pip install -r requirements.txt